There's only one Next Level class scheduled at the School of Trout for 2026.

 Location: Our home for the class will be the exceptional TroutHunter facility on the banks of the Henry's Fork in Last Chance, Idaho.
 To learn more about TroutHunter, please visit their website.

-The instructor and students will switch back and forth over the course of the day, with the individual instructor determining the optimum mix for when the students are fishing and when they are observing.
+Once we’re on the water, the instructor and students will switch back and forth over the course of the day, with the individual instructor determining the optimum mix for when the students are fishing and when they are observing.

 Instructors will have the latitude to pause this daily routine at any time in order to work on casting, reading the water, presentation, or any other important aspect of the angling experience.
-(Instructors may also choose to opt for an early morning casting session at TroutHunter if they feel it’s warranted.)
+(Instructors may also choose to opt for an early morning or late evening casting session at TroutHunter if they feel it’s warranted.)

 Food: All meals at the class are included.
 Students will order from TroutHunter's stellar Last Chance Grill menu for breakfast and dinner.
 Lunch will be on the water.